KatieTeix/S26_CMPS400/README.md

 Time Complexity: O(log log n)
 Here, i is being squared each time (2 → 4 → 16 → 256 → ...).
 This grows much faster than doubling, so it reaches n in about log log n steps.

+1. Why is asymptotic analysis usually more useful than timing two programs on a single computer?
+Asymptotic analysis evaluates how an algorithm performs as the input size grows, independent of hardware or environment.
+Timing two programs on a single computer can be misleading because results depend on factors like processor speed, memory, and system load.
+Asymptotic analysis provides a general and scalable way to compare algorithms.

+2. Why does Binary Search require sorted data?
+Binary Search works by repeatedly dividing the dataset in half and determining which half may contain the target.
+This is only possible if the data is sorted, because the algorithm relies on comparing the target to the middle element to decide whether to search left or right.

+3. For a nearly sorted array, which algorithm is usually a better choice: Selection Sort or Insertion Sort?
+Explain.
+Insertion Sort is usually the better choice for a nearly sorted array.
+This is because it runs in near O(n) time when the data is already mostly ordered, requiring only a few shifts.
+Selection Sort, on the other hand, always performs O(n²) comparisons regardless of how sorted the data is.

+4. If memory writes are expensive, which algorithm is usually more attractive: Selection Sort or Insertion Sort?
+Explain.
+Selection Sort is usually more attractive when memory writes are expensive.
+This is because it performs fewer swaps, typically at most one swap per iteration.
+In contrast, Insertion Sort may require many shifts (data moves), which increases the number of memory writes.